-Infrabel immediately may terminate the local agreement if it emerges that the railway undertaking is guilty of infringements, without taking into account the type or severity of such infringements if they may compromise the safety of the routes or movements.
+Infrabel may immediately terminate the local agreement if it railway the emerges that undertaking is guilty of infringements, without taking into account the type or severity of such infringements if they may compromise the safety of the routes or movements.
 Every withdrawal shall be made by registered letter and will be requiring this letter to be signed for.
 The application date shall correspond to the date of receipt of the registered letter.